Meet the Team

 WYCJ’s Steering Committee is composed of several young stubborn optimists from around the world, who collaborate on propelling WYCJ’s initiatives forward.
 The Steering Committee brings together thematic and regional coordinators who coordinate and strategise the overall approach taken by WYCJ.

-Aditi is an environmental lawyer dedicated to achieving climate justice.
-At WYCJ, she leads the Legal Advocacy Taskforce and contributes to the Asian Front's development.
-She is a researcher in Public International Law and Environmental Law at the British Institute of International and Comparative Law (BIICL).
-Aditi holds an LL.M. in Global Environmental Law and Governance and a Master’s Diploma in Law (PGDELP) in India's National Environmental Law and Policy.
-Prior to specialising in environmental law and climate change law, she practiced civil and criminal law in Mumbai, India.
+Aditi is also a Researcher in Public International Law and Environmental Law at the British Institute of International and Comparative Law (BIICL).
+She began her legal career practising law in Mumbai.
+She holds an LL.M. in Global Environmental Law and Governance from the University of Strathclyde, Glasgow, and a Master’s Diploma in India's Environmental Law and Policy from the National Law University, Delhi.

 Email: aditi@wy4cj.org